 Try eating a salad every other day with a meal.
 This is something you can manage and feel successful with.
 Eventually, you can implement other healthy things into your eating routine.
 For example, add a water bottle with fruit infusions at work to help keep you hydrated and lower your urge to snack.
 Plus, it’s a great alternative to other drink options throughout the day.

-Here’s something to think about: when a child starts to learn a skill, whether it’s reading, sports or whatever, they experience success.
+Here’s something else to think about: When a child starts to learn a skill — whether it’s reading, sports or whatever — they experience success.
 This experience builds momentum and provides confidence that leads to long-term sustainability.

 Motivation by success works much better than motivation by guilt.
 Unfortunately, much of our motivation to change is guilt-based.
 This doesn’t work with motivating our children or with managers and leaders with employees in the workplace.
 So why do we expect it to work here?